microsoft/seismic-deeplearning/README.md

 # DeepSeismic
 ![DeepSeismic](./DeepSeismicLogo.jpg )

 This repository shows you how to perform seismic imaging and interpretation on Azure.
 It empowers geophysicists and data scientists to run seismic experiments using state-of-art DSL-based PDE solvers and segmentation algorithms on Azure.

-The repository provides sample notebooks, data loaders for seismic data, utility codes, and out-of-the box ML pipelines
+The repository provides sample notebooks, data loaders for seismic data, utility codes, and out-of-the box ML pipelines.

-For seismic imaging, the repository shows how you can leverage open-source PDE solvers (e.g. Devito), and perform Full-Waveform Inversion (FWI) at scale on Azure, using Azure Machine Learning (Azure ML), and Azure Batch.
-It demonnstrates examples on how to run Devito easily on a single machine, as well as multiple machines using Azure ML managed compute.
+## Interpretation
 For seismic interpretation, the repository consists of extensible machine learning pipelines, that shows how you can leverage state-of-art segmentation algorithms (UNet, SEResNET, HRNet) for seismic interpretation, and also benchmarking results from running these algorithms using various seismic datasets (Dutch F3, and Penobscot).

-## Interpretation
 ### Setting up Environment
 Navigate to the folder where you pulled the DeepSeismic repo to